Posted on 30th April 2021 at 15:36

-On 4th May 2021 The Debt Respite Scheme (Breathing Space Moratorium and Mental Health Crisis Moratorium) (England and Wales) Regulations 2020 will come into force.
+On 4th May 2021 The Debt Respite Scheme (Breathing Space Moratorium and Mental Health Crisis Moratorium) (England and Wales) Regulations 2020 came into force.

 What is the Debt Respite Scheme?

-The Debt Respite Scheme also known as Breathing Space will give those in problem debt legal protection from creditor action during the period of the breathing space.
+The Debt Respite Scheme also known as Breathing Space gives those in problem debt legal protection from creditor action during the period of the breathing space.

 The respite period does vary between the two Debt Respite Schemes, the standard breathing space and the mental health crisis breathing space.